commercetools/sphere-stock-import/README.md

 ### CSV Format

-Column 1 will be used as `SKU` identifier, whereas column 2 will be used as `quantity`.
+Column 1 will be used as `SKU` identifier, whereas column 2 will be used as `quantityOnStock`.
 An example:
 ```
-sku,quantity
+sku,quantityOnStock
 foo,9
 bar,-1
 SKU-123,42